-abstraction: process of mapping between a set of Device Application Information Models and an Abstract Application Information Model according to a specified set of rules attribute: see definition in oneM2M TS 0001 [i.39].
+Abstraction: The process of mapping between a set of Device Application Information Models and an Abstract Application Information Model according to a specified set of rules.

+Attribute: (also called "property", "characteristics", "characteristics") Example: Name, Time, Location

-ontology: formal specification of a conceptualization, that is defining Concepts as Objects with their properties and relationships versus other Concepts physical entity: tangible element that is intrinsic to the environment, and that is not specific to a particular M2M application in this environment.
-Depending on the environment, the physical entity may be a smart phone, a camera, a smart TV/audio, a piece of furniture, somebody, a room of a building, a car, a street of a city, etc.
+Ontology : An ontology is a formal specification of a conceptualization, that is defining Concepts as Objects with their properties and relationships versus other Concepts.

+Physical entity: a tangible element that is intrinsic to the environment, and that is not specific to a particular M2M application in this environment.

-NOTE: To be part of the M2M/IoT architecture, a physical entity does not need to be connected through a direct network interface, or even to be identified through a universal identification scheme such as RFID/EPC global, provided it can be sensed by sensors that are supposed to be deployed in this environment, and possibly acted upon by actuators.
+Depending on the environment, the physical entity may be an appliance, a piece of furniture, somebody, a room of a building, a car, a street of a city, etc. To be part of the M2M/IoT architecture, a physical entity does not need to be connected through a direct network interface, or even to be identified through a universal identification scheme such as RFID/EPC global, provided it can be sensed by sensors that are supposed to be deployed in this environment, and possibly acted upon by actuators.